 Create a gallery wall

-Arrange different sized pictures, wall lights (like this cute cloud) and framed photos to create a mini gallery.
+Arrange different sized pictures, wall pieces like a fun-shaped clock and framed photos to create a mini gallery.
 Top tip: try different layouts on your floor first.
 Once you're happy with the look, take a picture so you have an easy-to-recreate reference.

 Go from couch to cot

 We love this idea!
 Removing a side of the cot and adding a few cushions and throws transforms it into a day bed.
 Your new born probably won't sleep in the nursery straight way, so this is a great way to use the cot in the meantime.